-The operation of Canada's system of government and the interaction between its various actors (e.g., the Governor General, the prime minister, the federal Cabinet, the Official Opposition and opposition parties, etc.) can be complex and intricate, at times.
+The operation of Canada's system of government and the interaction between its various actors (e.g., the Governor General, the prime minister, the federal Cabinet, the Official Opposition and opposition parties) can be complex and intricate at times.
 While Canada's Constitution is composed of a body of written documents, it also consists of unwritten customs, traditions and precedents.

-This paper provides questions and answers to matters related to forming government, types of government (majority or minority), the roles performed by various parliamentary actors and how these parliamentary actors relate to each other.
+This HillStudy provides questions and answers to matters related to forming a government, the types of government (majority or minority), the roles performed by various parliamentary actors and how these parliamentary actors relate to one another.

-TRANSITION TO THE 44TH PARLIAMENT: QUESTIONS AND ANSWERS
+TRANSITION TO THE 45TH PARLIAMENT: KEY ROLES, GOVERNMENT FORMATION AND OTHER ISSUES

-INTRODUCTION
+1 INTRODUCTION

-This document consists of a series of questions and answers about issues concerning the transition from one Parliament to the next and, in particular, the transition from the 43rd to the 44th Parliament.
+This HillStudy consists of a series of questions and answers about issues concerning the transition from one Parliament to the next and, in particular, the transition from the 44th to the 45th Parliament.
 It explains how parliamentary and government activities are affected during an election period and describes the situation of various key political players - the Governor General, the prime minister, ministers and members of the House of Commons - between the dissolution of one Parliament and the beginning of the next.

 A general election determines the composition of the House of Commons and results in one of a number of possible government configurations - usually, a majority or a minority government.
-This document considers the constitutional, conventional, and practical implications of these possibilities.
+This paper considers the constitutional, conventional and practical implications of these possibilities.